mtzfactory/nango/docs/docs/add-sync.md

 ## `Nango.sync` options {#sync-options}

 This example shows you all the possible configuration options for a Nango Sync.

+**All configuration fields are optional** (though you may need to provide the relevant ones for the external API request to succeed).

 If you want to see some examples of them in action take a look at the [real world examples](real-world-examples.md) page.